 “For several years during my nanny tenure, I was a working actress,” explains former nanny and child care advocate Florence Ann Romano.
 “I needed my employer to be flexible, regarding my hours, so I could go to auditions.”
 For that reason, Romano asked her employer for flextime by requesting a set number of “flextime” hours per month — in addition to paid time off — that could be applied however needed after she gave “as much notice as possible.”

-Above and beyond extras
+Above and beyond nanny benefits

 13. The pie-in-the-sky perks